Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: The solar magnetic field

-The Global Oscillation Network Group (GONG) \cite{1996Sci...272.1284H} provides integral synoptic magnetograms, which we use in order to extrapolate to a full three-dimensional magnetic field using different models.
-Here, we use the Potential Field Source Surface (PFSS) model \cite{1969SoPh....6..442S,1969SoPh....9..131A}.
-The magnetic field is computed using the FDIPS software \cite{2016ascl.soft06011T}, which allows the user to define parameters, such as the grid resolution at which the field will be computed or the so-called source surface radius $R_{\mathrm{SS}}$ at which the magnetic field is assumed to be purely radial.
-More details can be found in, e.g., ~\cite{2014ApJ...788...80W}.
-The result are field components on a spherical grid equidistant in the radius $r$, longitude $\phi$, and the sine of the co-latitude $\vartheta$.
+The magnetic field is computed using the FDIPS software \citep{2016ascl.soft06011T}, which allows the user to define parameters, such as the grid resolution at which the field will be computed or the so-called source surface radius $R_{\mathrm{SS}}$ at which the magnetic field is assumed to be purely radial.
+More details can be found in such works as \cite{2014ApJ...788...80W}.
+This procedure results in field components on a spherical grid equidistant in the radius $r$, longitude $\varphi$, and the sine of the co-latitude $\vartheta$.
 Here, we choose $R_{\mathrm{SS}} = 2.5 R_{\odot}$.
+A typical result for the coronal magnetic field between the solar surface and source surface can be seen in Fig.~\ref{fig:bfield}.
+The magnetic field data used for Fig.~\ref{fig:bfield} had already been employed in \citet{2014ApJ...788...80W}, where also a different visualization of the magnetic field can be found (page 8, Fig.~6).
+As Carrington rotation 2060 was comparably quiet in terms of solar activity, most field lines appear in an ordered, large-scale structure.
+It is only close to the surface, where the magnetic field strength becomes significantly larger in some places, that more unordered, small-scale structures are visible.
+For times of higher solar activity, as, for example, between 2011 and 2015, these unordered, small-scale structures become more relevant regarding cosmic-ray propagation through the solar magnetic field.
 For $r > R_{\mathrm{SS}}$ the magnetic field is implemented as purely radial and with a magnitude decreasing proportional to the inverse square of the distance.
-This implementation neglects angular components of the magnetic field as present in the Parker spiral model \cite{parker}.
-However, we restrict our study to a region close to the Sun in which these angular components do not contribute significantly to the deflection of the tracked particles (compare section~\ref{ssec:computation}).
-An alternative approach for extrapolating from magnetograms to a three-dimensional solar magnetic field is the CSSS model \cite{csss}, which additionally uses a so-called cusp surface located at a cusp radius $R_{\mathrm{cp}}$.
+This implementation omits angular components of the magnetic field as present in the Parker spiral model \citep{parker}.
+However, we restricted our study to a region close to the Sun in which these angular components do not contribute significantly to the deflection of the tracked particles (compare Sect.~\ref{ssec:computation}).
+We also refrained from modeling the turbulent component of the heliospheric magnetic field since it is not relevant for the $>10\,\mathrm{TeV}$ particles studied in this work; it would only become important in the case of a diffusive behavior and as argued in the introduction, we are investigating scales that are comparable to the gyroradii of the particles.
+Thus, propagation is assumed to be ballistic.
+An alternative approach for extrapolating from magnetograms to a three-dimensional solar magnetic field is the Current Sheet Source Surface (CSSS) model \citep{csss}, which additionally uses a so-called cusp surface located at a cusp radius $R_{\mathrm{cp}}$.
 Beyond this radius, all field lines are assumed to be open.
 In both the PFSS and the CSSS model, field lines are assumed to be purely radial at $r>R_{\mathrm{SS}}$.